 A typical protocol is to perform SWT 3 (sometimes up to 5) times, with between 3 and 7 days between treatments.
 It takes several days for injuries to begin to heal, and many patients see an improvement before the end of the second week.
 Depending upon your diagnosis, the healing process may take several weeks or even months to be completed, but pain relief often precedes the completion of the healing process.
 The full effects are felt typically about 6 weeks after the final treatment.

 While the equipment used is highly specialised, we have endeavored to make this therapy as accessible as possible.
-As such, there is only a small increase to the standard consultation fee for the use of this therapy (about $12 extra).
-If you have ‘extras’ covering chiropractic on your private health insurance, you can claim for a SWT consultation and receive a rebate (check with your insurer).
+As such, there is only a small increase to the standard consultation fee for the use of this therapy (about $14-16 extra).
+If you have ‘extras’ covering chiropractic on your private health insurance, you can often claim for a SWT consultation and receive a rebate (check with your insurer).

 We are happy to discuss with you over the phone whether you are a potential candidate for this therapy.
 We usually combine this therapy with other treatments (such as rehabilitative exercises, chiropractic techniques etc.) in the same consultation, to give you the best chance at recovery.